andreadvecchia/andreadvecchia/README.md

 # Andrea Della Vecchia

-🎓 Postdoctoral Researcher @ EPFL, Swiss Finance Institute (Lausanne, Switzerland)
+🎓 Postdoctoral Researcher, Swiss Finance Institute @ EPFL (Lausanne, Switzerland)
-🔬 Machine Learning · Quantitative Research · Stochastic Control
+🔬 Machine Learning · Quantitative Research
-💡 Special focus: Option Pricing · Kernel Methods · Reinforcement Learning
+💡 Special focus: Stochastic Optimal Control · Option Pricing · Scalable Kernel Methods · Time Series Forcasting

 ---

 ## 👋 About Me
 I am a **postdoctoral researcher at EPFL** working at the intersection of **machine learning and quantitative finance**.
-My research develops **scalable, mathematically rigorous algorithms** for **dynamic programming, option pricing, and stochastic control**, with applications to **hedge fund–style problems** such as signal evaluation, forecasting, and robust backtesting.
+My current research focuses on developing scalable, mathematically rigorous algorithms for financial applications, including dynamic programming for stochastic control and option pricing.
+I also study learning with non-i.i.d. data and time-series forecasting.

+My earlier research focused on statistical learning theory, online learning, and optimization.
+Highlights include developing **efficient algorithms for covariate shift (NeurIPS)** and providing the first analysis of the **generalization error of the Nyström method for convex losses (JMLR)**.

-I have 6+ years of research experience across Europe (Italy, Germany, Switzerland), with publications at **top ML venues (NeurIPS – spotlight, JMLR, AISTATS)** and collaborations with academia and industry.
+I have 6+ years of research experience across Europe (Italy, Germany, Switzerland), with publications at **top ML venues (NeurIPS – spotlight, JMLR, AISTATS, PRE)** and collaborations with academia and industry.

 I am seeking opportunities as a **Quant Researcher / ML Researcher** in leading hedge funds and financial institutions.